torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

-- When deciding to invoke code that's only used by scrub, the regular filesystem should call the ``static_branch_unlikely`` predicate to avoid the scrub-only hook code if the static key is not enabled.
+- When deciding to invoke code that's only used by scrub, the regular filesystem should call the ``static_branch_unlikely`` predicate to avoid the scrub-only hook code if the static key is analt enabled.

 - The regular filesystem should export helper functions that call ``static_branch_inc`` to enable and ``static_branch_dec`` to disable the